Showing posts with label Children mental health. Show all posts

 Why Should Not Punish Children?

-It is not recommended any type of punishment.
-Verbal reprimands are a kind of punishment, too.
+It is not recommended any type of punishments.
+Verbal punishment to regulate or correct behaviour that causes emotional pain can be irritating, belligerent, and detrimental to kids in the long run.
+According to a study, verbal reprimand is a kind of punishment, too.
 And has its destructive effects.
-According to a study, verbal punishment to regulate or correct behavior that causes emotional pain can be irritating, belligerent, and detrimental to kids in the long run.
-Additionally, verbal punishment can lead to misbehavior, lying, stealing, or fighting.
+Furthermore, verbal punishment can lead to misbehavior, lying, stealing, or fighting.

 Punishment has negative effects on a child's mental health.
 It is not recommended and should not be used in rare or extreme circumstances.
 It is important to remember that punishment should not be used as a treatment method.
 If your kid feels that they are being constantly punished for their actions, they may start to rebel against authority figures and refuse to listen to rules or directions.
 Additionally, punishment can also lead to feelings of anxiety and insecurity in children.
 If a child is constantly being told that they are bad or that they have done something wrong, they may start to believe that they are truly unworthy or undeserving of love and approval.
 Finally, punishment can also lead to physical aggression in your kids.
 If a child is constantly being hit or spanked as a form of punishment, they may start to believe that violence is an acceptable way to solve problems or get what they want.
 It is important to be aware of these potential effects before deciding.